orkhossain/DressApp/README.md

 Steps:

-1 - Open DressApp.xcworkspace.
+- Open DressApp.xcworkspace.
-2 - Choose device from the bar on top.
+- Choose device from the bar on top.
 Click on device to show list of all devices.
 Preferred device beteween iPhone 11,12 anb 13.
-3 - Press Play buttono on top left.
+- Press Play button on top left.
-3 - Wait for build.
+- Wait for build.
-4 - Device emulator launches and opens application.
+- Device emulator launches and opens application.